Year: 2015

 About

-I am a furniture designer, born in 1983 on the island of Mallorca and based in Barcelona.
-I work on commissioned, industrial and custom furniture projects for individuals, brands and companies, staying closely involved in both design and development.
+II am a furniture designer, born in 1983 on the island of Mallorca and based in Barcelona.
+I work on commissioned, industrial and custom furniture projects, whether for individuals, brands, companies, or for my own practice.
+I’m particularly interested in the relationship between design and development, and much of my practice is grounded in that dialogue.

 My work is grounded in simplicity, honesty and clear construction.
 I’m interested in archetypes and direct solutions: a chair as a chair, a table as a table.
 I try to remove everything that doesn’t add structural or material sense, focusing on structure, material logic and the mechanics behind each object.